Lootera: Filming

 In November 2011, the filmmakers confirmed Sonakshi Sinha and Ranveer Singh for the lead roles.
 By December 2011, both the actors attended workshops for the look of the character, body language, speech as the film was set in Bengal in the era of the 1950s.
 Subarna Ray Chaudhari undertook extensive research to design the costumes for the characters to fit the required look.
 A romantic song was shot in December 2011.
 The first schedule was completed in Mumbai by end of December 2011.
 In January 2012, the set of the film erected in Dalhousie, where the actors were to shoot over for few days was destroyed due to bad weather that caused heavy losses amounting to 5 million.
 The weather forced the crew to trek through knee-high snow.
 However, certain scenes were canned at Kalatop, close to Dalhousie.
 The schedule was postponed to March 2012.
 The next schedule began in Kolkata from 23 January 2012 and continued in rural parts of West Bengal.
 Scenes involving Ranveer, Sonakshi and Barun Chanda were shot at the 11th century Jain temple in Deulghata and Belkuri.
 The area being Maoist affected, with great risk the entire cast and crew shot scenes under heavy police control.
 In March 2012, the team made its second attempt to shoot in Dalhousie, but actor Ranveer Singh injured his back and hence the schedule was postponed to May 2012.
 During May 2012, the team made its third attempt to shoot at Dalhousie wherein scenes that were left out to be filmed in the snow were shot by creating a set under artificial snowy conditions in summer season.
 Certain scenes featuring Shirin Guha and Arif Zakaria separately were wrapped up by March 2012.
-Along with potential 50 crew members the leading duo shot at The Itachuna Rajbari, Hooghly District.
+Along with potential 50 crew members the leading duo shot at the Itachuna Rajbari in Hooghly District.
 Old house scenes were later filmed in Purulia.
 The final schedule of the film took place in Mumbai, and was wrapped up in July 2012.
 The filming was complete by the end of August 2012 and the release date was scheduled to 29 March 2013.
 The first trailer released in March 2013 later revealed that the film would release on 5 July 2013.